electrichive/waggledance/index.md

 - Web development
 	- Is basically the only language used for front-end web development
 	- Can be used for back-end web development
-	- Lots of startups use JS primarily, as do a fair amount of mid-size and large companies
+	- Lots of startup jobs use JS primarily, as do a fair amount of jobs at mid-size and large companies
 - Mobile & desktop apps - a small but rapidly growing area

 ### Python
 #### Pros